mattclarkdotnet/samba_alpine/README.md

 The Samba settings are minimal and insecure, as these are used by me to run a media server for my Sonos audio players, which require crazy SMB settings!

+Once you complete the steps, the data partitin wil be available at \\media.local\data, with username "media" and whatever password you set in stage 4 of setup.

 ## Required hardware

 * Raspberry Pi 3B or later